telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/bar-series/histogram.md

 	</Grid>
 {{endregion}}

-The default [aggreagte function](#changing-the-aggregate-function) when using a collection of custom objects is `Sum`.
+The default [aggregаte function](#changing-the-aggregate-function) when using a collection of custom objects is `Sum`.

 __Histogram with ChartHistogramSource and collection of custom objects__